alby13/TE-Text-Editor/README.md

 Actual Amazing Awesome Features:
 You can click on menus and stuff.
 With your mouse!

-Dream (Hallucinated) Features:
+Dream Feature:
 You can get it by one command in Linux!
-I lied, you can't because I haven't done anything to make this happen... yet.
+I haven't done anything to make this happen... yet.

-Perpetually coming soon.

-First Build Release 7-10-2024.
+Current Version: Build #7

-Build #6, Broken, Incomplete, and Afraid.
+Build #6, Released on 7-10-2024